 - Clustered Redis database - The data stored in the database is split across several shards.
 The number of shards can be defined by the user.
 Various performance optimization algorithms define where shards are placed within the cluster.
 During the lifetime of the cluster, these algorithms might migrate a shard between nodes.

 - Clustered and highly available Redis database - Each master shard in the clustered database has a slave shard, enabling failover if the master shard fails.

-Each node includes one or more zero-latency multi-threaded proxies (written in low-level C) that mask the underlying system complexity.
-The proxies oversee forwarding Redis operations to the database shards on behalf of a Redis client.
+Each node includes one zero-latency, multi-threaded proxy (written in low-level C) that masks the underlying system complexity.
+The proxy oversees forwarding Redis operations to the database shards on behalf of a Redis client.

 The proxy simplifies the cluster operation, from the application or Redis client point of view, by enabling the use of a standard Redis client.
 The zero-latency proxy is built over a cut-through architecture and employs various optimization methods.
 For example, to help ensure high-throughput and low-latency performance, the proxy might use instruction pipelining even if not instructed to do so by the client.

 Each database is served by a database endpoint that is part of and managed by the proxies.
 The endpoint oversees forwarding Redis operations to specific database shards.